Ubuntu Workspaces: Enabling, Creating, and Switching

 What Is the Benefit of Using Ubuntu Workspaces?

-For example, you could use one workspace for work, another for social media, and the third one for entertainment.
+For example, you could use one workspace for work, another for social media, and the third for entertainment.
 In some cases, workspaces can even replace multiple monitors, provided you don’t need to use them simultaneously.

-Working with Ubuntu Workspaces
+Working With Ubuntu Workspaces

 To operate numerous workspaces, you must use the Ubuntu workspace switcher.
 To make it appear, press the Super key.
 Alternatively, you can click the Activities button in the upper left corner.
 A portion of it appears on the right-hand side of the screen.